 The waterfall runs from the Kasumigaike into the Hisagoike and is the tallest waterfall within Kenrokuen at the height of 6.6m and is 1.6m wide.
 Due to its size, the amount of water that flows through is quite substantial thus the water sound can be distinctly heard as you get closer to the waterfall.

 The fountain here which was built in 1861, is said to be the oldest in Japan and makes use of the water from Kasumigaike as its source.
 As the pond is located at a higher point compared to the fountain, it creates natural water pressure which causes the water to be sprayed upwards to a height of 3.5m usually but it will vary according to differences in Kasumigaike’s water level.
 Considering that the fountain was built in the Edo era, the high level of technology displayed in the design of this fountain is truly astounding.

 Like many other gardens in Japan, you have to pay an admission fee of 310 yen (100 yen for children between the ages of 6 and 18) to visit Kenrokuen.
-Only cash is accepted as payment for the tickets.
+Visitors can pay by cash or credit card.
 There are exemptions for some people including the elderly who are 65 and above but you would need to provide your identification for such purposes.
 Pets are not allowed in the garden and smoking is restricted to designated spots only.